ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 Inputs:

-1. A QUIC short header packet (after Connection ID remapping).
+1. A QUIC short header packet with a VCID.
 1. The mode (encode or decode).
 1. The direction (client-to-proxy or proxy-to-client).
 1. Any configuration information negotiated at startup.